COMP122/pythagorean.mips/assignment.md

       cd deliverables/32-pythegorean      # navigate to the assignment folder mars                                # launch MARS
       ```
-   1. Update your MARS environment, via the setting section.
-Use the following .png file to ensure you have the appropriate options set.
+   1. Update your MARS environment, via the Setting Section.
+Use the following .png file to ensure you have the appropriate options checked.

       ![MARS Settings](mars-settings.png)